 Looking for a light, easy to prepare starter or side dish salad?
 Then you’ve come to the right place!
-This Baby Spinach Salad with Lemon Dijon Dressing is just what you need.
+This Baby Spinach Salad Recipe with Lemon Dijon Dressing is just what you need.
 Not only is it beautiful on the plate, it’s bright and fresh tasting, too.
 While many spinach salads call for bacon, this salad is made just with eggs and fresh herbs.
 Simple, yet still delicious.
-Directions on how to make perfect hard boiled eggs (both traditional method and in an Instant Pot) are included, too!
+And, directions on how to make perfect hard boiled eggs (both on the stovetop and in an Instant Pot) are included, too!

 Table of Contents

-1. You Will Love This Dressing for Spinach Salad
+1. You Will Love This Baby Spinach Salad Recipe

 3. How to Make Lemon Dijon Dressing for Spinach Salad